 Dr Ant Shepherd

 My current research interests are in individuals with chronic disease including: type 2 diabetes, chronic obstructive pulmonary disease, stroke and chronic kidney disease.
 I have a particular interest in supplementation and there therapeutic effects (namely, nitrate).
-My other interests include, glucose homeostasis, oxygen uptake and delivery, rehabilitation, microvascular function and the assessment of physical activity in clinical groups.
-I am also a Level 2 Gym Instructor and an Associate Fellow of the Higher Education Academy.
+My other interests include, glucose homeostasis, extreme environments, oxygen uptake and delivery, rehabilitation, vascular function and the assessment of physical activity in clinical groups.

 My research is focused on trying to improve quality of life in individuals with chronic disease.
-Much of my research has utilised supplementation and or rehabilitation in order to make exercise (day to day activity) easier or to improve functionality (i.e. independently getting off the floor).
+Much of my research has utilised supplementation and or rehabilitation in order to make exercise (day to day activity) easier or to improve functionality.
 Ultimately, my research revolves around patient benefit.
-Where possible my research utilises strong research designs (double-blind, randomised, control trials) with a-priori power calculations.
 I am also interested in understanding the pathophysiology of specific chronic diseases in order to elucidate any potential therapeutic strategies.